Sick Time Pay

 - Use of Sick Time During Scheduled Vacation: Although staff members may meet the sick time pay eligibility requirements while on vacation, they have not lost time from regular work and are therefore not eligible for pay under this plan.
-Under unusual circumstances, such as hospitalization or equivalent confinement, the staff member may request the use of paid sick time.
-Such a request must be accompanied by a physician's verification of disability and is subject to approval by supervision and review by University Human Resources, Staff HR Services.
+Under unusual circumstances, such as hospitalization or equivalent confinement for their own illness/injury, the staff member may request the use of paid sick time.
+Such a request must be accompanied by a physician's verification of disability and is subject to approval by supervision and review by the appropriate University Human Resources Office.

 - Holidays: Staff members who are off work in accordance with this plan on a day observed by the University as a holiday will be considered observing that holiday.
 They will not be charged for sick time pay on that day.

 - Termination and Layoffs: Eligibility for pay under this plan ceases on the effective date of a termination or layoff (i.e., the last day of work).
-A staff member who is ill on, or immediately prior to, a previously determined termination or layoff date is eligible for pay under this plan only through that previously determined termination or layoff date.
 Staff members recalled to active employment from layoff status will again be eligible for the benefits provided by this plan (see SPG 201.72).